Atratzu

 And the years have just gone by...
 Now I write reviews off and on, make Youtube videos off and on, there seems to be a lot of people who have found it useful, and so I'm glad that all this effort actually lead to something constructive.

-For anyone who is adding me on steam, I really just keep to myself these days and normally set my steam to offline mode and disabled notification noises and popups (you never know when I might be recording something) If you want to add me, feel free... please comment though, or else I'll just assume you're a bot trying to get me to go to sketchy-website-dot-com.
+For anyone who is adding me on steam , I really just keep to myself these days and normally set my steam to offline mode and disabled notification noises and popups (you never know when I might be recording something) If you want to add me, feel free...
+But you'll get bonus points if you comment on my profile first, or else I might assume you're a bot trying to get me to go to sketchy-website-dot-com.

 Social media: